 Inspired Energy plc (LON:INSE) is an energy consultancy, which aims to take the headache out of energy procurement for big users, selecting the best deals, helping to cut consumption and digitising the whole process.

 Also referred to as a Third Party Intermediary (TPI), it works mainly with commercial, industrial and public sector organisations to give advice on procurement, energy accounting, supply chain management, audit, optimisation and strategy.

-Inspired has a ‘buy and build’ growth strategy, and keeps a keen eye on acquisition opportunities to help it expands its geographic spread, add technical capabilities, and become more efficient within the growing market, after racking up five purchases in 2018 including Inprova Finance Limited for £19.5mln.
+Inspired has a ‘buy and build’ growth strategy, and keeps a keen eye on acquisition opportunities to help it expand its geographic spread, add technical capabilities and become more efficient within the growing market.

 How it's doing

 In March 2021, the group completed the acquisitions of Businesswise and General Energy Management (GEM).

 For the financial year ended March 31, 2020, Businesswise delivered revenues of £3.79 mln, underlying earnings (EBITDA) of £1.3mln and profit before tax of £1.15mln.
 Businesswise’s net assets at the end of March 2020 stood at £1.92mln.
 GEM, meanwhile, made a profit before tax of £250,000 on revenues of £500,000 over the same period.
 At the end of March 2020, it had net assets of £400,000.